-- 5. If a natural disaster killed a substantial portion of a nations population, and there were no changes in the available capital or level of technology, what would the classical model of production predict will happen to the real wage of workers in that nation?
-Explain the underlying logic leading to that prediction. - 6.
-Using the chapter 3 model of production, predict the impact on the real wage and the real rental price of capital of each of the following events: - (a) A wave of immigration increases the labor force.
+- 5. Using the chapter 3 model of production, predict the impact on the real wage and the real rental price of capital of each of the following events, and explain the underlying logic leading to that prediction: - (a) A wave of immigration increases the labor force.

-\uparrow in the labor force $\Rightarrow \downarrow MPL$ (because of diminishing returns to L) $\Rightarrow \downarrow$ real wage (neoclassical theory of distribution: real wage equals marginal product of labor)
+↑ in the labor force $\Rightarrow \downarrow$ MPL (because diminishing returns to L) $\Rightarrow \downarrow$ real wage (neoclassical theory of distribution: real wage equals marginal product of labor)